 Maui weed warrior Pat Bily battles alien plant pests to stop them from destroying native forests and wildlife.
 Explore.

-When she is in the ocean, the Conservancy’s Emily Fielding is in her element.
-Indeed, thanks to the efforts of this island water woman, marine conservation on Maui is benefiting in a big way.
+Thanks to the efforts of Conservancy water woman Emily Fielding, marine conservation on Maui is benefiting in a big way.
 Explore